miroslavpopovic/minimal-apis-sample/README.md

 ## Requirements

-The projects are created using .NET 6 and .NET 7 Preview 7.
-You need to have [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed locally.
+The projects are created using .NET 6 (only the MvcSample project) and .NET 8.
+You need to have [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed locally.

 Before running the samples, you need to make sure that the SQLite database are created and pre-seeded with the data.
 To ensure that, run the following commands: